← All work

 Quantitative Validation Using NASA TLX

-We conducted rigorous usability testing comparing the current interface with our proposed design, using both NASA Task Load Index and Likert scale assessments to quantify improvements.
+We tested the current interface against our proposed design using the NASA Task Load Index and Likert scales, so the improvement wasn't a vibe check.

 41%